Ultimate Canada: History

-In 1980, Westerfield sent team invitations to Wards Island, West End, North Toronto and Westerfield's own team the Beaches, to join the Toronto Ultimate League.
-These were the first four teams with each team taking turns hosting the league games at their home locations.
+In 1979, Westerfield sent team invitations to Wards Island, West End, North Toronto and Westerfield's team the Beaches, to join the Toronto Ultimate League.
+These were the first four teams, each taking turns hosting the league games at their home locations.
 The league starting night was at Kew Beach.
 These were the very first disc ultimate league games in the city of Toronto, the beginning of the Toronto Ultimate League (Club), and the first ultimate league in Canada.
-The Toronto Ultimate League developed into the Toronto Ultimate Club (TUC), that now has 3300 active members and over 250 Teams playing the year round.
+The Toronto Ultimate League developed into the Toronto Ultimate Club (TUC), which now has 3300 active members and over 250 Teams playing the year round.

-The first Canadian Ultimate Championships (CUC) were held, for the open division, in Ottawa 1987, produced by Marcus Brady and Brian Guthrie.
+The first Canadian Ultimate Championships (CUC) was held, for the open division, Ottawa in 1987, produced by Marcus Brady and Brian Guthrie.
 OCUA subsequently hosted the 1993, 1999, 2002 and 2011 Canadian Ultimate Championships.

 Canada has been ranked number one in the Ultimate World Rankings several times since 1998 in all the Ultimate Divisions (including Open and Women's) according to the World Flying Disc Federation.

 In 2013, as a founding partner, the Toronto Ultimate Club presented Canada's first semi-professional Ultimate team, the Toronto Rush, to the American Ultimate Disc League (AUDL).
 They went undefeated 18-0 and won the AUDL Championships.
 In 2014, the Montreal Royal and the Vancouver Riptide joined the AUDL.
-In 2015, the Ottawa Outlaws became the fourth Canadian team to compete in the AUDL, of 26 teams in total.
+In 2015, the Ottawa Outlaws became the fourth Canadian team to compete in the AUDL, of 26 teams.

 In 2015, the International Olympic Committee (IOC) granted full recognition to the World Flying Disc Federation (WFDF) for flying disc sports including ultimate.